AIRCentre/julia-web-app-example/README.md

 Manifest.toml
 ```

-All the files and directories listed in `.dockerignore` will not be copyed into our image, reducing it's size.
+We should also add to `.dockerignore` files and directories related to data or other staric files that are not essencial to your application.
+All the files and directories listed in `.dockerignore` will not be copyed into our image, which reduces it's size.

 Next, we will build our Docker image and learn how to use it, by following the steps below: